doxout/anydb-sql/README.md

   });
 ```

-With selectDeep you can also utilize relationships to get a full-blown
+With selectDeep you can also utilize `has` relationships to get full-blown
 result structures:

 ```js